dottjt/plastic/ebook/book.md

-I actually quite like work, and aside from literally being paid by the boat-load to make that outrageous statement, I genuinely think it's a perfect package of routine and marriage.
+Rhetoric aside, I actually quite like work, and aside from literally being paid by the boat-load to make that outrageous statement, I genuinely think it's a perfect package of routine and marriage.
 A homeless mother which holds you dearly and maintains such reverence towards your new-found illness of being a cute millennial, that you really can't help but wonder how you deliberate any sort of significant meaning, beyond the corpse you just laid to rest with a blunt knife and a resolve to inflict meaningless revenge.
 It is a true sense of purpose to wake up at 5:20am in the morning, only to disappoint yourself later in an attempt to pry the concrete from your eyes using a miniature-sized pickaxe.

 It's leverage, silly.
 That's what keeps your heart young and your fake eyelashes pretty.
 I mean, can you even taste the salt in the air?
 It's everywhere.
 In my eyes.
 My lungs, oh those poor little lungs of mine.
 It's a bit like trying to breathe without the glamour of knowing where exactly the oxygen is coming from.
 Perhaps that's just how we do it here in Cattle Country, remise to the steak you gorge on and hoard.
 An excellent place to adore, as well as ignore, all kinds of pertinent squalor; the same kind you so profess as professional gold.
 Your rough heart creates many.